Suzanne Briet: Early life

 Suzanne Briet was born in Paris, France, on 1 February 1894, coming of age at a time of great social change and economic loss in France after World War I. Although Briet grew up in Paris, she remained attached to her birthplace and ancestral home.
 Briet was only 20 at the outbreak of the war.
 Ardennes was the pathway of German armies invading France, and during the hostilities her uncle was deported, his village was invaded, and her grandfather's house was destroyed.
 Historians have suggested that perhaps because of her experiences during the war, as well as her travels to England as a child, Briet took an early interest in the League of Nations, sitting in on some of the sessions held in Paris, and the founding of other international organizations.
 Briet's mother expected her to become a teacher.
 Briet's family sent her to Ecole de Sèvres, an elite women's school for training secondary school teachers, where she earned a degree in history and qualified to teach English and history.
 After teaching in Algeria from 1917 to 1920, Briet pursued a career in librarianship.
 She studied with Louis Barrau-Dihigo at the Sorbonne, who was apparently so taken with Briet's talents that "when Briet explained that she could only participate on Saturday, he changed the time of the course to accommodate her."
-At age 30 in 1924, Briet was one of the first of three women appointed as professional librarians at the Bibliothèque Nationale.
+At age 30 in 1924, Briet was one of the first of three women appointed as professional librarians at the Bibliothèque nationale de France.